LJPZebra/OLU/2P-Upgrade_v2.md

 The multiphoton light-sheet unit is basically identical in its design to the one photon multicolor desing.
 To build the two-photon system follow [the building instruction of the 1P-Multicolor system](1P_Multicolor_System.md) but take into account the following modification:

-Use in step (3) as collimation and illumination objectives  the [Olympus LMPLN5xIR/0.1](https://www.olympus-lifescience.com/modules/pdfgen/pdfmaker/en_pdf-export_objectives.7efd53eb1e8b4d509bc1bbe2184a7e28/LMPLN5XIR.pdf?rev=1615725199) objective optimized for near infrared transmission.
+Use in step (9) of the building instraction of the Light-sheet Unit as collimation and illumination objectives  the [Olympus LMPLN5xIR/0.1](https://www.olympus-lifescience.com/modules/pdfgen/pdfmaker/en_pdf-export_objectives.7efd53eb1e8b4d509bc1bbe2184a7e28/LMPLN5XIR.pdf?rev=1615725199) objective optimized for near infrared transmission.
 Even though not optimized for visible wavelength one can use this objective also for one-photon imaging later.
 To screw it into the light-sheet cube use a [thread adaptor](https://punchout.webdev02.thorlabs.com/thorproduct.cfm?partnumber=RMSA3).

 ## A Comprehensive Guide for Achieving Efficient Fiber Coupling of the Femtosecond Two-Photon Laser